alexanderby/malevic/README.md

 ```

 Sometimes it is easier to manipulate raw values rather than strings.
-`output()` method could be used to convert data into attribute or CSS value.
+`output()` method could be used to convert data into an attribute or a CSS value.

 ## State plug-in

-State plug-in lets re-render a subtree in response for interaction:
+State plug-in lets re-render a subtree in response for an interaction:
 ```jsx
 import {m} from 'malevic';
 import {withState, useState} from 'malevic/state';